Circular Food Solution Challenge

 The Project:

-The National Zero Waste Council, in partnership with Circular Opportunity Innovation Launchpad (COIL), Halifax Regional Municipality, Halifax Food Policy Alliance, Halifax Partnership and others is spearheading Circular Food Hubs: Mainland Nova Scotia.
-This pilot project is applying a 5-step process, guided by COIL, to support the evolution of Nova Scotia-based food hubs that integrate circle economy solutions with food loss and waste (FLW) prevention.
-Peer-to-peer learning through workshops, data collection and strategic opportunity assessment, and the piloting and testing of solutions together will shine a light on how a circular food system in Nova Scotia can evolve.
+The National Zero Waste Council, in partnership with Circular Opportunity Innovation Launchpad (COIL), Halifax Regional Municipality, Halifax Food Policy Alliance, Halifax Partnership and others spearheaded Circular Food Hubs: Mainland Nova Scotia.
+This pilot project applied a 5-step process, guided by COIL, to support the evolution of Nova Scotia-based food hubs that integrate circle economy solutions with food loss and waste (FLW) prevention.
+Peer-to-peer learning through workshops, data collection and strategic opportunity assessment, and the piloting and testing of solutions together showcased how a circular food system in Nova Scotia can evolve.

 The Challenge:

-The Halifax Innovation Outpost,1in collaboration with the National Zero Waste Council and Guelph- Wellington’s COIL, is issuing an open call for the piloting and testing of circular food solutions in mainland Nova Scotia that either launch new, or deepen, action on food waste and climate change.
+The Halifax Innovation Outpost,1in collaboration with the National Zero Waste Council and Guelph- Wellington’s COIL, issued an open call for the piloting and testing of circular food solutions in mainland Nova Scotia that either launch new, or deepen, action on food waste and climate change.

 • Advice and guidance as appropriate in implementing a solution